luismsgomes/qtlm/doc/ReadMe.txt

     └── eval_qtleap_2a
         ...
         ├── qtleap_2a.en_mt.txt     # machine translated (Portuguese to English)
-        ├── qtleap_2a.en_mt.xml     # idem but in XML format for mteval-v13a.pl
         ├── qtleap_2a.pt2en.bleu    # output of `mteval-v13a.pl`
         ├── qtleap_2a.pt2en.cache.treex.gz # trees before synthesis stage
         ├── qtleap_2a.pt2en.final.treex.gz # final trees